 Merrell Trail Glove 4 E-Mesh size and fit

-Merrell’s Trail Glove 4 E-Mesh is available in standard shoe lengths.
+Merrell’s E-Mesh version of the Trail Glove 4 is available in standard shoe lengths.
 Those interested will be able to get a pair using their usual size preferences.
 The same goes for the width.
 It is available in B – medium and D – medium widths.